mikeasilva/handbook-diff/markdown/37-specialized-stakes-wards-and-branches.md

 -----------------------------------------------------------

-A stake president may propose creating a young single adult ward or branch (for members ages 18–30) if the stake has enough active young single adults who would like to attend.
+A stake president may propose creating a young single adult ward or branch (for members ages 18–35) if the stake has enough active young single adults who would like to attend.
 The following should be considered:

 * The effect on the personal progress and spiritual development of the young single adults.
 This includes their ability to participate in all aspects of God’s work of salvation and exaltation (see [1.2](/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number3-p28#title_number3)).

 * The effect on the geographic units from which the young single adult unit will draw members.

 * The travel time and expense required of young single adults and leaders.

+In areas where it can be supported, stake presidents may request creating two young single adult units for members of the following ages:

+* 18–25

+* 26–35

+Generally, the two young single adult units for members in these age ranges will serve the same geographic area.
+The units will overlay each other on the map.

 Stake presidents may also propose creating a ward or branch that includes members from one or more neighboring stakes.
 Stake presidents should consider whether multistake activities would meet the needs of young single adults better than creating a ward or branch.
 One of the participating stakes will be responsible for the ward or branch.